jcayouette/geekodoc/README.md

 ## NovDoc

-This is the Novdoc and Geekodoc schemas.
+These are the Novdoc and Geekodoc schemas.
 Although Novdoc is technically not based on DocBook the tags and structure are.

-In general, XML instances of Novdoc should be compatible to DocBook.
+In general, XML instances of Novdoc should be compatible with DocBook.

 ## GeekoDoc